 Besides, the mesh and leather design make them breathable.
 They are generally high quality drumming gloves.

-Drum gloves may be a necessary accessory you need on your list.
+Drumming gloves may be a necessary accessory you need on your list.
 Many drummers complain, however, that they are not able to touch the drum sticks.
-And this is normal because that is what gloves do.
+And this is normal because that is what drumming gloves do.

 And I know drummer’s gloves have both their pros and cons.
 I never take sides on this issue because this is a personal choice.